 Warwick Sutton Scholars Year 9 Programme

-In 2018, GSD contributed to the organisation and delivery of the Year 9 Sutton Scholars Programme.
-The Year 9 Programme consists of 4 campus days (between December and March) and a three-day residential in April.
-This year's focus was Food and Global Sustainable Development.
-The Programme was run by the University's dedicated Widening Participation Team in collaboration with GSD staff.
+GSD contributes to the organisation and delivery of the Year 9 Sutton Scholars Programme.
+The Year 9 Programme consists of a two-day residential and several campus days, and it culminates with a graduation event.
+The Programme is run by the University's dedicated Widening Participation Team in collaboration with GSD staff and students.

 Examples of taster sessions delivered include:

 - A Sustainable Food Trail - an interactive exploration of the relationship between food and global sustainable development;

 - Managing Natural Resources: Designing a Marine Protected Area - an interactive simulation game exploring the complexities of marine policymaking.

 Below is some feedback from our participants:

 "I thoroughly enjoyed the session because it was delivered as if we were real students."